akshatarrao/CSI5112-Project/privacy_report.md

 ## Additional Privacy Assurance Enhancement

 ### Physical Isolation
-The above approach should be sufficient for most of the use case.
-However, in some extreme and rare use case, a business may be looking for a more theoretically proven approach to guarantee its user's privacy (e.g., classified-material trading).
-In those case, providing an independent database for every single user can be considered.
+The above approach should be sufficient for most of the use cases.
+However, in some extreme and rare use cases, a business may be looking for a more theoretically proven approach to guarantee its user's privacy (e.g., classified-material trading).
+In those cases, providing an independent database for every single user can be considered.
 In this case, every database is hosted on a set of dedicated hardware and only contains data related to one particular user.
-This can provide the insurance of data isolation from the physical isolation.
+This can provide the insurance of data isolation from physical isolation.
 No user can accidentally access other users' data.

 Of course, in this approach, the merchant side features have to be extracted to an independent software instead of sharing code with the buyer side features to avoid any data consolidation features being exposed to the buyer side.

 In addition, one unintentional benefit is that the system can support better horizontal scaling due to the support of user-based architectural design.

 ### Audit Logs
 Pending on user agreement, the system can keep an audit log trail to keep track of who accessed what data at when.
-In the unfortunate case of privacy violation, the system can inform user what information was leaked at what time so the users can perform necessary actions to avoid further damages.
+In the unfortunate case of privacy violation, the system can inform users what information was leaked at what time so the users can take necessary actions to avoid further damages.

 ### Grant Permission
-To give user more control of their data, the system could support permission granting features to allow user B to access user A's data if user A consents.
+To give users more control of their data, the system could support permission granting features to allow user B to access user A's data if user A consents.
 This can be done by introducing a new database linkage such as "<user> allows <user> to view <data>".
 For every request made to the backend, it will allow the database to include additional data based on the linkage.
 The developer can implement the following pseudocode:
 ```python
 # Backend setup linkage (frontend code is omitted because it could be just a button-to-API trigger )
 def set_linkage(owner, target_user, data):